-Variable List or Scalar Description

-CFG{opt}{configure} Scalar Performs the configuration if the filesets are already installed.
-(Required)

-Set the value to 1 to configure VCS.
+Variable List or Scalar Description CFG{opt}{configure} Scalar Performs the configuration if the filesets are already installed.
+(Required) Set the value to 1 to configure VCS.
 CFG{accepteula} Scalar Specifies whether you agree with EULA.pdf on the media.

-(Required)

-CFG{activecomponent} List Defines the component to be configured.

-The value is VCS7.2 for VCS.

-(Required)

-CFG{keys}{keyless} List CFG{keys}{keyless} gives a list

-CFG{keys}{license} of keyless keys to be registered on the system.

-CFG{keys}{license} gives a list

-of user defined keys to be registered on the system.
+(Required) CFG{activecomponent} List Defines the component to be configured.
+The value is VCS7.3 for VCS.
+(Required) CFG{keys}{keyless} CFG{keys}{license} List CFG{keys}{keyless} gives a list of keyless keys to be registered on the system.
+CFG{keys}{license} gives a list of user defined keys to be registered on the system.
 (Optional)

-Response file variables specific to configuring VCS (continued) Table 5-1
+Table 5-1 Response file variables specific to configuring VCS

 Variable List or Scalar Description CFG{systems} List List of systems on which the product is to be configured.
-(Required) CFG{prod} Scalar Defines the product for operations.
-The value is AVAILABILITY7.2 for Veritas InfoScale Availability.
-(Required) CFG{opt}{keyfile} Scalar Defines the location of an ssh keyfile that is used to communicate with all remote systems.
-(Optional) CFG{opt}{rsh} Scalar Defines that rsh must be used instead of ssh as the communication method between systems.
-(Optional) CFG{opt}{logpath} Scalar Mentions the location where the log files are to be copied.
+(Required) CFG{prod} Scalar Defines the product for operations The value is AVAILABILITY7.3 for Veritas InfoScale Availability.
+(Required) CFG{opt}{keyfile} Scalar Defines the location of an ssh keyfil that is used to communicate with a remote systems.
+(Optional) CFG{opt}{rsh} Scalar Defines that rsh must be used instead of ssh as the communicatio method between systems.
+(Optional) CFG{opt}{logpath} Scalar Mentions the location where the lo files are to be copied.
 The default location is /opt/VRTS/install/logs.
 Note: The installer copies the response files and summary files also to the specified logpath location.
 (Optional) CFG{uploadlogs} Scalar Defines a Boolean value 0 or 1.
-The value 1 indicates that the installation logs are uploaded to the Veritas website.
+The value 1 indicates that the installation logs are uploaded to th Veritas website.
 The value 0 indicates that the installation logs are not uploaded to the Veritas website.
 (Optional)